Payson, Arizona: Recreation

-The United States Forest Service has jurisdiction of 97% of the land around Payson; the town is surrounded by the Tonto National Forest or by tribal governments.
+The United States Forest Service has jurisdiction of 97% of the land around Payson; the town is surrounded by the Tonto National Forest.
 Much of the land is available for recreational activities.
-Payson also has many hiking trails available to use.
+Payson is home to several hiking trails—notably the Cypress/Boulders trail system and nearby Mogollon Rim trails (including Horton Creek trail).
 The Tonto Natural Bridge, the largest known natural bridge in the world, is located just northwest of Payson in Tonto Natural Bridge State Park, a unit of the Arizona State Park system.
 The area incorporates three golf courses, two of which belong to private country clubs.
-Mazatzal Casino, a tribal casino, is operated by the Tonto Apache Indian Reservation near the south end of the city.
+Mazatzal Casino, a tribal casino, is operated by the Tonto Apache Reservation near the south end of town.

 The Payson area is a popular destination for rock hounds.
-In various areas surrounding the community quartz crystals can be found, some rivaling Herkimer diamonds in quality, as well as geodes, agate and onyx.
+In various areas surrounding the community, quartz crystals can be found, some rivaling Herkimer diamonds in quality, as well as geodes, agate and onyx.
 Fossils are commonly found in the Paleozoic strata that is exposed along the Mogollon Rim to the north and west of Payson along State Route 87 and State Route 260.

 Payson has two parks, Green Valley Park and Rumsey Park.
 It also has two lakes, which are part of the Urban Fish Program.
-A community swimming pool is located near Rumsey Park, and the town hosts free outdoor concerts in the summer.
+Payson hosts free outdoor concerts in the summer.
 Other activities include intramural sports like baseball and football.
 Payson also has a small skate park.

 Payson hosts a Fourth of July fireworks display at Green Valley Park.

 Culture

-Payson is the site of the annual Arizona State Championship Old Time Fiddlers Contest, held in September.
-The fiddle contest features both local and nationally known players and awards cash prizes.
+Payson is the site of the annual Arizona State Old Time Fiddlin' Championship, held in September.
+The fiddle contest features both local and nationally known instrumentalists, and it awards cash prizes.

 Rodeos

 Payson hosts two rodeos.
-In May, the Multi-Purpose Event Center near the Tonto Apache Indian Reservation hosts the Gary Hardt Memorial Rodeo.
-In August, the historic August Doin's Rodeo (1884) takes place making Payson the "Home of the World's Oldest Continuous Rodeo".
-Prescott, Arizona, 100 miles to the northwest, is known for hosting the "World's Oldest Rodeo" (1888), but took a hiatus during World War II.
+In May, the Multi-Purpose Event Center near the Tonto Apache Reservation hosts the Gary Hardt Memorial Rodeo.
+In August, Payson hosts the historic August Doin's Rodeo (1884), which makes Payson the "Home of the World's Oldest Continuous Rodeo".
+Prescott, Arizona, 100 miles to the northwest, is known for hosting the "World's Oldest Rodeo" (1888), but it took a hiatus during World War II.

+Mogollon Monster

+Forestlands surrounding Payson, and throughout central, northern, and eastern Arizona, serve as the backdrop to the legend of the Mogollon Monster—described as a large, bipedal, ape-like creature with a pungent smell, similar to Bigfoot.
+The legend came to local prominence in 1947 when a "big, hairy beast" raided a Boy Scout camp near Tonto Creek.